 Includes podcast, infographic & podcast notes.
 Hip Osteoarthritis can be well managed through a blended approach of activity and load modification, exercise therapy and strength and conditioning, manual therapy and a polypharmacy approach of short acting, usually oral pharmaceuticals and long acting, usually injectable pharmaceuticals.
 Prior to being considered as a candidate for total hip replacement or resurfacing, most patients with hip osteoarthritis will have undertaken a reasonable trial of non-surgical care.
-This is because there are many options for non-surgical care that can be blended for successful outcomes for a large proportion of patients until late stage pathology.
-This podcast will provide a better understanding of a blended approach to non-surgical management of hip OA and the relative indications, risks and benefits of the available pharmaceuticals and injectables.
+This is because there are many options for non-surgical management of hip osteoarthritis that can be blended for successful outcomes for a large proportion of patients until late stage pathology.
+This podcast will provide a better understanding of a blended approach to non-surgical management of hip osteoarthritis and the relative indications, risks and benefits of the available pharmaceuticals and injectables.

 Listen to the interview here: